Wolfgang The Gun Doctor

-Also, you will usually be required to take it to the main office in the area which is invariably inconveniently located, made to fill out needless/useless paperwork & generally be treated as if you're a criminal or insane.
+Also, you will usually be required to take it to the main office in an area which is invariably inconveniently located, made to fill out needless/useless paperwork & generally be treated as if you're a criminal or insane.
 Also, there are an several of the reasons I urge people to use the U. S. Mail whenever General Notes For All